Description of Workshops

 BASIC WORKSHOP COMPONENTS

-A workshop has two distinct components: “process” and “product”.
+Workshops have two distinct components: “process” and “product”.

-“Process” consists of the various activities through which participants explore different facets of their lives.
-People have the opportunity to directly examine issues in a safe and supportive environment.
-I create a space for people to tell their stories the way they actually experienced them, with all the passion and energy -- not just the polite, sanitized, mechanical versions.
-There is often a cathartic effect from this, and it is not unusual for people to have powerful emotional breakthroughs.
-The result is clearer thinking and restoration of inner harmony.
-Various categories of identity are explored including class, gender, race/culture/ethnicity, nationality, sexuality, etc. We also explore stories of different emotional extremes - love, joy, heartbreak, outrage, terror, embarrassment, triumph, etc. The “process” component is valuable in and of itself.
+“Process” consists of the activities through which participants explore facets of their lives.
+People have the opportunity to examine issues in a supportive environment.
+I create a safe space for people to tell their story the way they actually experienced it -- not just the polite, sanitized, bored version but with all the heat and passion with which it lives in their minds.
+There can be a powerful cathartic effect from this, and it is not unusual for people to have deep emotional break-throughs.
+The result is clearer thinking, a restoration of inner harmony -- and powerful art.

 WORKSHOP TOOLS & METHODS

-Included are activities designed to:
+Activities are designed to:

 Increase flexibility in body movement, facial expression and vocal range